c7/c7.se/site/_posts/2013-05-19-7-segment-display.markdown

 A fairly new version of Ruby (**2.0.0** or **1.9.3** should be fine).

-You’ll also need a recent version of the
+You will also need a recent version of the
 [Arduino Software](http://arduino.cc/en/Main/Software)
 installed.